20 WHITE FLOWERS FOR YOUR GARDEN

 Bloom time: Early summer to frost

 Begonia is a popular bedding plant, providing months of continuous color from summer into fall.
 Single or double flowers occur in a wide range of colors, including white varieties such as Double Up™ White and Surefire® White.
-Use this shade loving annual in pots, hanging baskets, and to brighten up darker areas of the yard.
+Use this shade-loving plant in pots, hanging baskets, and to brighten up darker areas of the yard.
 Read more about how to grow begonia plants.

 Pictured: Surefire® White from Proven Winners.